jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - Provides a programming/query language that is easy to learn and execute, expediting data retrieval
 - Minimizes data redundancy, conserving storage and safeguarding data quality (although some redundancy is still required to establish relationships)

 **Object** databases introduced features like encapsulation and polymorphism c.
 1990, but never became popular or standardized.

-With the advent of Big Data, **NoSQL** databases (unbrella term for non-relational database with SQL-like interface) have become popular because they beat relational DBs at quick search; however, relational databases are still better at maintaining data integrity (via transaction management with ACID properties).
+With the advent of Big Data, [NoSQL databases](#NoSQL-databases) (an umbrella term for non-relational database with SQL-like interface) have become popular because they beat relational DBs at quick search; however, relational databases are still better at maintaining data integrity (via transaction management with ACID properties).

 ### ANSI-SPARC architecture